 Help each Child develop and maintain relationships with the Child’s Family and community and ensure each Child stays connected to the Child’s kin, culture, and community.

-Support a Child’s education and ensure the Child continues to attend the Child’s school of origin whenever possible.Maintain all required licensures, certifications, or approvals.
+Support a Child’s education and ensure the Child continues to attend the Child’s school of origin whenever possible.

 Supervised Apartment Living (SAL):